CodeYourFuture/curriculum/common-content/en/module/js1/reusing-variable-names/index.md

 ### Interpreting the error message

-The error message is designed to tell us useful information:
+The error message tries to tell us useful information:

 ```
 SyntaxError: Identifier 'currentOutput' has already been declared